farirpgs/fari-games/_games/charge-rpg.md

 # Rolling Dice | Mechanics

-[GAME_NAME] uses six-sided dice.
-You roll several at once and read the **single highest result**.
+Charge uses six-sided dice.
+You roll several at once, which we call a dice pool, and read the **single highest result**.

-- If the highest die is a `6`, it’s a `full success`—things go well.
-If you roll more than one `6`, it’s a `critical success`—you gain some additional advantage.
+- If the highest die is a `6`, it’s a `full success`.
+Things go well.
+If you roll more than one `6`, it’s a `critical success` and you gain some additional advantage.
-- If the highest die is a `4 or 5`, that’s a `partial success`—you do what you were trying to do, but there are consequences.
+- If the highest die is a `4 or 5`, that’s a `partial success`.
+You do what you were trying to do, but there are consequences.
 - If the highest die is `1-3`, it’s a `bad outcome`.
 Things go poorly.
 You probably don’t achieve your goal, and you suffer complications, too.

 The number of dice a player rolls depends on the `Action` they are trying to accomplish.
-In [GAME_NAME], there are 12 possible actions grouped in 3 distinct attributes.
+In Charge, there are 12 possible actions grouped in 3 distinct attributes.

-Those actions are linked to a **dice pool**, represented by dots on the character sheet.
+Those actions are linked to a dice pool called the `Action Rating`, represented by empty dots on the character sheet.

-If an action has 1 darkened dots beside its name, it means that you get to roll `1d6` and pick the best one out of the two.
+If an action has 1 darkened dots beside it, it means that you get to roll `1d6` and pick the best one out of the two.
 This gives you about 50% chance of succeeding in your action.

+If an action has 2 darkened dots, then you roll `2d6` and so on.

 ### Active Opposition

 Since NPCs don’t roll for their actions, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.

-The single roll tells us how those actions interact and which consequences result.
-On a `6`, the PC wins and has their effect.
-On a `4/5`, it’s a mix—both the PC and the NPC have their effect.
+The action roll tells us what is the result and the consequences of an action at the same time.

+On a `6`, the PC wins and gets what they wanted to do.
+On a `4/5`, both the PC and the NPC have an effect on the result.
 On a `1-3`, the NPC wins and has their effect as a consequence on the PC.

 ### No Action Dots

-If an action doesn't have any action dots darkened beside its name, then you get to roll `2d6` and **pick the worst**.
-This gives you around 25% chance of success, so the odds aren't necessarily in your favour.
+If an action doesn't have any action dots darkened beside it, then you roll `2d6` and **pick the worst**.
+This gives you around 25% chance of success, so the odds aren't great.

-If you don't want to do this, that is totally up to you.
-You can always ask for help or invoke an aspect.
+That being said, you can always `Push Yourself`, `Add Tension` to the scene, get an `Assist` or use an `Asset` to add more dice to your pool.
 More on that later.

-For now, let's take a look at the different tools that you can use to drive the story you want to tell.
+For now, let's take a look at the different tools that you can use to resolve the different situations that arise in your story.

 # Overcome An Obstacle | Mechanics